NVIDIA/TensorRT-LLM/docs/source/performance/perf-best-practices.md

 sequences in generation phase to increase efficiency and reduce latency, see this [Document](https://nvidia.github.io/TensorRT-LLM/advanced/gpt-attention.html#in-flight-batching) for more details.

-### Multi-Block Mode

-When the following conditions are met, it is recommended to try the `--multi_block_mode` argument with `gptManagerBenchmark` and evaluate the impact on
-performance:

- 1. `input_seq_len` > 1024 (An empirically derived value that indicates that the
-    context length is long enough),
- 2. `sequence_count` * `num_head` < `multiprocessor_count` / 2

-Multi-block mode can be beneficial when `batch_size * num_heads` is not large enough to fully utilize the GPU (the number of CUDA thread blocks is low compared to the number of streaming multiprocessors).
-Hence, the multi-block mode is expected to reduce the latency of the multi-head attention kernel in the generation phase.
-However, it requires the context length to be long enough for the work performed by each CUDA thread block to remain sufficient for efficiency.

-Note that, the `--multi_block_mode` argument works more like a suggestion to the runtime, hence it's possible that multi-block is not used even when `--multi_block_mode` argument is specified due to no performance gain, and it's also possible that multi-block is automatically used even when `--multi_block_mode` argument is disabled.

 ### Reduce Norm Fusion

 There is an experimental feature called "Reduce Norm Fusion"